jeason0813/PERI.SMS/readme.md

 # PERI.SMS

-A simple SMS library for sending & receiving text messages using COMPort
+A simple SMS library for sending & receiving text messages using dongle

 ## Getting Started